Lebedito/Lebedito/README.md

 ### Hello, my name is Mariana,

 - I´m interested in testing
-- I love :horse: :ice_skate: :sunny: :blossom: :sailboat: :ocean:
+- I love :horse: :ice_skate: :ping_pong: :sunny: :blossom: :sailboat: :ocean:

 <!--
 **Lebedito/Lebedito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.